adamsilver/fdpb/01-Register.md

 ## Placeholders and hints

 The `placeholder` attribute is used to store additional text that acts as a hint for the field.
-This is particularly useful for fields that have complex rules such as our password field.
+This is particularly useful for fields that have complex rules such as the password field.

 Unlike labels, placeholders are optional.
 Designers find them appeaing due to their minimal aesthetic and the fact they save space.